trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ## [Surface Tension](@id surface_tension)

 Surface tension is a key phenomenon in fluid dynamics, influencing the behavior of droplets, bubbles, and fluid interfaces.
-In SPH, surface tension is modeled as forces arising due to surface curvature and particle relative particle movement, ensuring realistic simulation of capillary effects, droplet coalescence, and fragmentation.
+In SPH, surface tension is modeled as forces arising due to surface curvature and relative particle movement, ensuring realistic simulation of capillary effects, droplet coalescence, and fragmentation.

 The surface tension coefficient ``\sigma`` is a physical parameter that quantifies the energy required to increase the surface area